-Interest on loans and royalties that Polish companies pay to foreign entities are subject to 20% withholding tax in Poland unless a relevant tax treaty provides otherwise and an appropriate tax residence certificate is provided.
-Interest and royalty payments that a Polish entity pays to an EU-based/EEA-based parent company are exempt from withholding tax if the EU-based/EEA-based parent company has held (on the basis of an ownership title) at least 25% of the share capital of the Polish subsidiary for more than two years and provides the Polish company with both its tax residency certificate and a written statement that the recipient of the payment does not benefit from tax exemption in relation to its worldwide income.
+Interest on loans and royalties that Polish companies pay to foreign entities are subject to 20% withholding tax in Poland unless a relevant Double Tax Treaty provides otherwise and an appropriate tax residence certificate is provided.
+Interest and royalty payments that a Polish entity pays to an EU-based/EEA-based parent company are exempt from withholding tax if all the following conditions are met: (i)

+the EU-based/EEA-based parent company is subject to income tax on its total income, regardless of the place of its generation in Poland or another EU or EEA member state, (ii) the EU-based/EEA-based parent company is the beneficial owner of interest (iii) the EU-based/EEA-based parent company has held (on the basis of an ownership title) at least 25% of the share capital of the Polish subsidiary continuously for two years and (iv) it provides the Polish company with both its tax residency certificate and a written statement that the recipient of the payment does not benefit from tax exemption in relation to its worldwide income.
 This condition is also met if the payer has directly held at least 25% of the share capital of the recipient of the payments or the same entity has directly held at least 25% of both the share capital of the payer and of the share capital of the recipient of the payments and such entity is subject to income tax in and EU/EEA member state on its entire income, regardless of its source.